ADA Accessibility Information

 Calcified Tooth and How to Treat It

 If you discover during a dental appointment that you have a calcified tooth, don't panic.
-Calcified tooth can be easily treated, although you may be wondering what caused them in the first place.
+A calcified tooth can be easily treated, although you may be wondering what caused them in the first place.

 A calcified tooth may change in appearance.
 In many cases, the tooth may become darker or become yellow.
 A lot of times calcified tissues do not exhibit any other symptoms, which is why it is important to have regular dental checkups at Dynamic Dental Care.